Working with temporal data#

 Sunday and 6 is Saturday

-To crystallize the understanding how the timestamps can be parsed, let’s look at a few more examples where we also include time zone information and parse the date information based on a format how we typically write dates as humans (without time component).
-Let’s start by adding +0200 to the end of the timestamp to express the UTC+2 time zone:
+To further solidify your understanding of how the timestamps can be parsed, let’s look at a few more examples where we also include time zone information and parse the date information based on a format that we might typically use to record dates as humans (without the time component).
+Let’s start by adding +0200 to the end of the timestamp to express the UTC+2 time zone.

 timestamp_with_tz = "2020-12-22T15:00:00 +0200"